DVM Program Application

 Applicants should consider participating in extracurricular experiences or other work experience outside of animal and veterinary-related activities in which the applicant is actively involved and plays a role (organizing, volunteering in, etc.), unlike conferences or activities that are simply attended.
 Consider activities or jobs that develop coping, time-management, and stress-management skills, as well as opportunities outside of animal and veterinary experiences for leadership, teamwork, or that build connections and contribute to society and local communities.
 Examples of extracurricular experience could include but are not limited to: volunteering for a non-animal charity, with a local school, or at a long-term care facility; learning a new skill or developing a new hobby; or participation in a team sport

-Applicants are required to provide the name and contact information for three referees qualified to give unbiased, informed, critical assessments of the applicant (Note: four referees are required for applicants in the Domestic Graduate Cohort).
+Applicants are required to provide the name and contact information for three referees qualified to give unbiased, informed, critical assessments of the applicant (Note: three referees are also required for applicants in the Domestic Graduate Cohort.
+See details below.)
 It is important to obtain strongly supportive, informed, unbiased, professional references that do not have a conflict of interest.

 One of the referees must be a veterinarian with whom the applicant has obtained veterinary experience under direct supervision by the referee.
-This experience does not have to be in a clinical setting, for example, veterinary experiences can include research and working in government or industry sectors.
+This experience does not have to be in a clinical setting; for example, veterinary experiences can include research and working in government or industry sectors.
 The purpose of requiring one veterinary reference is to allow those already in the profession to assess whether the applicant is a suitable candidate to become a member of the profession.
-The remaining (2) referees do not need to be from veterinarians.
+For the undergraduate cohorts, the remaining two (2) referees do not need to be veterinarians, but must be persons who have directly supervised the applicant in a professional context.

 Applicants will provide their referees' contact information when they submit their Background Information Form/VMCAS Application.
 The referees will then be contacted directly by University of Guelph Admissions Services and asked to complete the confidential online referee assessment by the posted cohort referee deadline.
-Each referee assessment is to include a letter and completion of an evaluative grid.
 It is important that all referees understand what is required of veterinarians in a Canadian/US context.
 The deadline for referee assessments is firm, and it is the applicant’s responsibility to ensure that their referees can meet the deadline.
 Late referee submissions will not be accepted.

 For example: